pragma-strict/pragma-strict/README.md

 Welcome to my collection of sketches and explorations in code.
-Some of my web-based projects: https://pragma-strict.github.io/
+You can try with my web-based projects here: https://pragma-strict.github.io/